 The current industry upturn has resulted in the Company experiencing rapid growth, placing additional demands on the Company's operational, safety and financial processes, measures and systems.
-As its business grows, the Company must effectively address and manage these demands.
+The Company must effectively address and manage demands resulting from the growth of the Company's business.
 The Company may not be able to do so effectively and in a timely fashion, which may have an adverse impact on the Company's revenue, cash flow and profitability.